Connect with us

 Employees who do not feel involved with running the business are less likely to want to do their best.
 You can create a feeling of involvement in your business in several ways.

-Communicate openly and effectively
+Communicate openly and effectively.

 Encourage integration

 Creating silos of teams across your business is not a good idea.
-To reach their full potential, they need to be able to see the wider picture.
+To reach their full potential, they need to be able to see the broader picture.
 This is why you should encourage shadowing and interaction between teams.

-Set up a suggestion scheme
+Set up a suggestion scheme.

 Creating a successful suggestion scheme takes some effort, but it’s worthwhile.
 You get access to some excellent ideas and bring out the potential in your workforce.